 The Project will install arrays of tidal devices up to a potential maximum installed capacity of 240 MW.

 Build out to the Project’s maximum installed capacity will be through a series of phases, with the number and scale of each phase of deployment linked to the outcomes of the EMMP.
-The implementation of mitigation, monitoring and management measures will be agreed with regulators and overseen by an independent Advisory Group.
+The implementation of mitigation, monitoring and management measures will be agreed with regulators..
 An outline process for the operation of the EMMP is proposed in Plate 2-1.

 Indicative examples of potential phases of deployment are outlined below: